COVID UPDATE -- SPRING 2023

 * All guests will be required to adhere to guidelines set forth by state and federal officials, CDC and any additional guidelines set forth by Calumet Lutheran Ministries.

-* Hiking, biking, swimming, and family time, are just a few things we encourage you to do while here.
+* Hiking, biking, and family time are just a few things we encourage you to do while here.

-Though Calumet’s reservations offices will be staffed during posted office hours, it will be closed to guests.
+Though Calumet’s reservations offices will be staffed during regular office hours, it will be closed to guests.
 Please reach out to staff members via phone or email.
 Most check-ins and check-outs will be done via phone, email, or appropriate visits by staff to guests’ lodging places.
 All reservations must be made in advance (there will be no walk-in or off-the-road camping allowed) and all reservations must be paid in full at the time the reservation is made.